Ben Affleck Likely Out As Script For ‘The Batman’ Calls For Younger Hero

 As for Ben Affleck, there is even wonder if he will be in the sequel to Justice League if it’s a movie that the DCEU is going to continue doing.
 If that film does end up being made, that will likely be the final appearance of Affleck as Batman.

-Writer and director Matt Reeves has written a script for The Batman which focuses on a younger version of “The Dark Knight” which obviously means that Affleck is out.
+Writer and director Matt Reeves has written a script for The Batman which focuses on a younger version of “The Dark Knight,” which obviously means that Affleck is out.

 With the script still being written and ideas continuously tossed around, there is no word on just who would step into the roles of Bruce Wayne and Batman.
 As the plot and focus of The Batman have already changed a number of times, there is always the possibility that they could be altered again.